paulejarvis/Playbook/README.md

+How to use Playbook

+Pricing
+* pay by module (and differnet modules cost differnet amounts) - collecting compliance rent (marketplace for compliance)
+  * the value-add of playbook is turning compliance into unit tests / queries
+* free to explore the data you already have in playbook

 # Playbook

 ## What is Playbook?

 Playbook is the operational knowledge base for the modern enterprise.

 ## How does Playbook work?